Efficient Adaptive Federated Optimization: Convergence Analyses

-There have been several recent works exploring adaptivity and communication efficiency in federated learning.
-The convergence rate in Corollary~\ref{ConvergenceCorollary} matches the state of the art for federated non-convex optimization methods~\citep{AdaptiveFederatedOptimization,wang2022communication,tong2020effective,sun2023fedlalr,xie2019local,chen2020toward}.
+\textbf{Discussions of Convergence Bound.} There have been several recent works exploring adaptivity and communication efficiency in federated learning.
+The convergence rate in Corollary~\ref{ConvergenceCorollary} matches the state-of-the-art for federated non-convex optimization methods~\citep{AdaptiveFederatedOptimization,wang2022communication,tong2020effective,sun2023fedlalr,xie2019local,chen2020toward}.
 However, to the best of our knowledge, there are no known convergence results of jointly adaptive federated optimization that explicitly support several popular methods including Adam and AdaGrad.

 \textbf{Importance of Adaptivity Parameters.} \ \ The $\varepsilon$-smoothing term (i.e., adaptivity parameter) is crucial for maintaining stability and ensuring convergence in adaptive optimizers.
 For example, PyTorch's implementation of Adam adopts $\varepsilon = 10^{-8}$ as its default value.
-In our convergence bounds (c.f., Theorem 20, full version), the smoothing term explicitly appears in the denominator on the right-hand side of the convergence result via $\widetilde{L}$ and $\tau$.
+In our convergence bounds (c.f., Theorem~\ref{NonConvexCongergenceBoundForFederatedBlendedOptimization}, full version), the smoothing term explicitly appears in the denominator on the right-hand side of the convergence result via $\widetilde{L}$ and $\tau$.
 Setting $\varepsilon = 0$ or $\tau = 0$ causes the right-hand side of the convergence bounds to diverge, thereby undermining convergence.
-To address this, we ensure $\tau, \varepsilon > 0$ in our algorithm and impose the smoothing condition $m_l > 0$ in Theorem 25 (the full version of Theorem 6).
+To address this, we ensure $\tau, \varepsilon > 0$ in our algorithm and impose the smoothing condition $m_l > 0$ in Theorem~\ref{SM3FedAda2NonConvexConvergeThm} (the full version of Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm}).

-\textbf{Generality of \name: Blended Optimization.} \ \ The gradient descent setting used in the analysis of Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm} is conceptually equivalent to accessing oracle client workers capable of drawing their entire localized empirical data stream.
+\textbf{Extension of \name: Blended Optimization.} \ \ The gradient descent setting used in the analysis of Theorem~\ref{AdaSquareSM3NonconvexConvergenceThm} is conceptually equivalent to accessing oracle client workers capable of drawing their entire localized empirical data stream.
 While this constraint is a limitation of our theory, it enables us to derive stronger results and induce additional adaptive frameworks for which our analysis generalizes.
 For instance, our bound deterministically guarantees asymptotic stabilization of the minimum gradient, regardless of initialization or client subsampling procedure.
-In Appendix~\ref{FederatedBlendedOptimizationAppendix}, we present the \name framework under its most general, technical form, which we also call Federated Blended Optimization (Algorithm~\ref{FederatedBlendedOptimization}).
+In Appendix~\ref{FederatedBlendedOptimizationAppendix}, we extend the \name framework to a even more general framework of federated blended optimization.

 Blended optimization distributes local optimizer strategies during the subsampling process, which are formalized as functions that take as input the availability of client resources and outputs hyperparameters such as delay step size $z$ or choice of optimizer (Adam, AdaGrad, SGD, etc).
 These may be chosen to streamline model training based on a variety of factors, such as straggler mitigation or low availability of local resources.
 In particular, this framework permits the deployment of different adaptive optimizers per device for each round, enhancing the utility of communication-efficient frameworks that do not retain preconditioners between clients or between the server and client.
 This flexibility is especially beneficial in scenarios where there is non-uniformity between server and client adaptive optimizer choices, or between client-side optimizers.